Tatum scores 34, Celtics stave off elimination by topping Heat 116-99 in Game 4 - KTVZ

 AP Basketball Writer

-Jayson Tatum had 34 points and 11 rebounds, Derrick White and Jaylen Brown each added 16 points and the Celtics staved off elimination in the Eastern Conference finals by running away in the second half to beat the Miami Heat 116-99 in Game 4 on Tuesday night.
+MIAMI (AP) — Jayson Tatum had 34 points and 11 rebounds, Derrick White and Jaylen Brown each added 16 points and the Boston Celtics staved off elimination in the Eastern Conference finals by running away in the second half to beat the Miami Heat 116-99 in Game 4 on Tuesday night.

-They most definitely found a way to do that.
-The two big differences: a 33-point edge for the Celtics on 3-pointers, and an 18-0 run in that three-minute, third-quarter spurt that changed the game and — they hope — might end up changing the series.

-“We can’t relax,” Celtics coach Joe Mazzulla said.
-“We have to keep the same level of intensity, the same mindset, the same focus in the next game.”

 Grant Williams scored 14, Al Horford added 12 and Marcus Smart scored 11 for the Celtics, who still trail the series 3-1 — but sent it back to Boston for a Game 5 on Thursday.

-Jimmy Butler scored 29 for Miami, which was outscored 48-22 in a 14-minute stretch that turned the game — and perhaps the series — completely around.
+Jimmy Butler scored 29 for Miami, which led by nine in the second half before getting outscored 48-22 in a 14-minute stretch that turned the game — and perhaps the series — completely around.
 Boston would also have Game 7 on its floor as well if it can keep extending this series.

-“Tonight we played with pace, purpose,” Tatum said.
-“We were getting stops.
-We were getting out in transition.
-You see layups and free throws go in, the jump shots start to feel a lot easier.”

 Gabe Vincent scored 17 for Miami, Caleb Martin had 16 and Bam Adebayo added 10.
-The Heat shot 8 for 32 on 3-pointers, while Boston was 19 for 45.
+The Heat shot 8 for 32 on 3-pointers, while Boston was 19 for 45 — a massive 33-point difference in scoring from beyond the arc.

 No team in NBA history has ever successfully rallied from a 3-0 deficit in a best-of-seven series; 150 have tried, 150 have failed.